 1. BACKGROUND

 Synthetic biologists face the challenge of specifying a cellular system behavior, designing a synthetic genetic regulatory network (sometimes called a genetic circuit) from DNA that will create that behavior and physically constructing the genetic circuit that will be inserted into cells.
 This often proves to be a difficult task, as the complete function of many DNA parts is not well understood and even the best network designs prove to pose difficulty in both assembly and design refinement.
-Currently, the synthetic biology community has placed some focus upon improving DNA assembly methods – how to make the assembly of genetic circuits faster, cheaper and more reliable.
-One popular assembly method, BioBricks™ [1], involves composing large parts by connecting two smaller parts at a time into composite parts.
-Recently, work has been done to develop algorithms that optimize BioBrick™ assembly [2].
+Currently, the synthetic biology community has placed focus upon improving DNA assembly methods – how to make the assembly of genetic circuits faster, cheaper and more reliable.
+One popular assembly method, BioBricks™ [1], involves assembly of two parts into a larger composite part.
+Recent work has been done to develop algorithms that optimize BioBrick™ assembly [2].

-Unfortunately, these algorithms do not currently account for any biological attributes of parts, which can be important information in choosing the best assembly plan for a properly functioning genetic circuit.
-By accounting for a couple of biological parameters, one can devise an assembly plan that maximizes the testability of its intermediates.
+Unfortunately, these algorithms do not currently account for any biological attributes of parts used to compose a genetic circuit, which can be important in choosing the best assembly plan for a properly functioning circuit.
+By accounting for relevant biological data of parts, one can devise an assembly plan that maximizes the testability of newly assembled composite parts.
 Here, we present algorithms based upon the SDS algorithm [2], which have a scoring function that optimizes the assembly plan for structural and functional testability.
-The algorithms also have an additional step in which they are trained with a large set of future goal parts to discover the most common design motifs among these parts.
+The algorithms also have an additional pre-processing step in which they are trained with a large set of future goal parts to discover the most common design motifs among these parts.
 The final assembly plan is biased towards these motifs to maximize future reusability of intermediate parts.

 2. STRUCTURAL TESTING

 The structural model of testing in electrical engineering assumes that within a circuit, all small parts have known function and function properly [3].
 Thus, as long as all parts are present and connected properly, the final circuit should function as specified.
+All administered

+FIGURE 1: A) A digital logic representation of a 3-input NOR gate B) An electrical transistor representation of a 3-input NOR gate.
+Structural testing tests that all wires are connected properly and that all CMOS transistors and wires are undamaged.
+C) A genetic regulatory network representation of a 3-input NOR gate.
+Structural testing tests that the DNA parts are in the correct order and are not mutated.

-All administered tests are to ensure that all parts are connected properly.
+tests are to ensure that all parts are properly connected and undamaged.

-In genetic engineering, structural tests will be defined as tests that determine if all DNA parts have the correct sequence and are in the correct order.
+In genetic engineering, structural tests are defined as tests that determine if all DNA parts have the correct sequence and are in the correct order.
 This information can be acquired through DNA sequencing, but for assembly with many intermediates, sequencing every intermediate during assembly is too costly and time consuming compared to other methods.
 Another structural testing method, restriction mapping, is more practical for this purpose because it is cheaper and faster than sequencing.
-Restriction mapping is the most practical structural test for intermediates, but has a constraint – two connected parts with a combined length of less than 200 bp is difficult to resolve on a gel.
-Therefore, we define any two parts with a combined length of less than 200 bp as not structurally testable.
+Restriction mapping is a very practical structural test for intermediates, but has a constraint – two connected parts with a combined length of fewer than 200 bp is difficult to resolve on a gel.
+Therefore, we define any two parts with a combined length of fewer than 200 bp as structurally untestable.
 For any structurally testable intermediate, an assembly step that results in a correct restriction map passes the structural test.